-The Moritz Guarentee – Over 130 years of experience manufacturing the highest quality embroidered emblems at the lowest prices, guaranteed!
+The Moritz Guarantee – Over 130 years of experience manufacturing the highest quality embroidered emblems at the lowest prices, guaranteed!

 Total Satisfaction Guaranteed